 Here are some key facts and answers about canine influenza.
 As of now, The Grand Paw, is not requiring the vaccine but we highly recommend it.
-Starting January 1, 2019 we will be requiring the vaccine.

 Is my dog at risk?

 Yes.
 All dogs are at risk.
 Canine influenza is a new disease for which there is currently no vaccine.
 All dogs are susceptible to infection, and no dogs are immune.

 Usually not.
 Most dogs diagnosed with canine influenza experience a mild form of the disease.
 They usually suffer from a persistent cough that may last for as long as three weeks and may experience a yellowish nasal discharge that can be treated effectively with antibiotics.
 Dogs that experience a stronger version of canine influenza frequently have a high fever and exhibit increased respiratory rates and other indications of pneumonia.
 Currently, antibiotics treat this form of the disease successfully in about 95 percent of the cases.

 How is canine influenza spread?

 At present, canine influenza appears to be an airborne disease, much like canine cough (Bordetella bronchiseptica).
 Physical contact between dogs does not seem to be required.

 Can I catch canine influenza from my dog?

 To date, there are no documented cases of humans contracting canine influenza from dogs.

 Vaccines to protect dogs against both H3N8 and H3N2 canine flu are available in the United States.
 Your veterinarian can provide additional information about these vaccines and whether you should consider vaccinating your dog.